 Thanks to the new footbridge and crosswalks, pedestrians could now cross the road and get to a small piece of land by the river which was given the name Square du port-de-l’Hôtel-de-Ville (Square of the Port of the City Hall).
 Since it was right next to the Voie Express Georges Pompidou, this little square had all the charm of a motorway rest area, but people seemed willing to put up with the traffic noise because of the great views of the Seine and the two islands Île Saint-Louis and Île de la Cité.

 Note in the foreground the water faucets with the slogan Ouvrez un grand cru (‘Open a great vintage’).
 Of course this expression usually refers to fine wine, but here it refers to fine water.
 Down below in small print it says Eau de Paris (‘Water of Paris’) and l’eau, un service public (‘water, a public service’).
-This refers to the fact that on January 1, 2010, the city of Paris bought back its water supply system from the private companies that had been running it until then, to bring the water supply back under public control.
-(And yes, the water is safe to drink, in case you were wondering.)
+This refers to the fact that on January 1, 2010, the city of Paris ‘remunicipalized’ water distribution in the city, to bring the water supply back under public control after twenty-five years of exploitation by private companies.
+(See my post The Paris Water Pavilion.)